splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 .. meta::
     :description: Alex uses Trace Analyzer to explore APM data from wide trends down to single traces to identify the cause and prevalence of slow traces.

-Alex, the site reliability engineer for Buttercup Games, receives a report of a customer who experienced slowness during checkout.
-To proactively improve the customer experience, Alex uses Trace Analyzer to determine how pervasive the checkout slowness is.
+Alex, the site reliability engineer for Buttercup Games, receives a report of a few customers who experienced slowness using Buttercup Games.
+To proactively improve the customer experience, Alex uses Trace Analyzer to determine how pervasive the slowness is.

-These are the steps Alex takes to determine how pervasive the checkout errors are:
+These are the steps Alex takes to determine how pervasive the slowness is:

 #. :ref:`trace-duration-view`
 #. :ref:`zoom-heatmap`